hummanta/docs/src/sway/grammar.md

 ### use

-Provides several utility types and methods we can use in our contract.[AST: ItemUse](https://github.com/FuelLabs/sway/blob/v0.66.5/sway-ast/src/item/item_use.rs#L4)
+Provides several utility types and methods we can use in our contract. ([AST: ItemUse](https://github.com/FuelLabs/sway/blob/v0.66.5/sway-ast/src/item/item_use.rs#L4))

 ![Rule use](diagrams/use.svg)

 ### use-tree

-Path of a types or methods to be imported.
-[AST: UseTree](https://github.com/FuelLabs/sway/blob/v0.66.5/sway-ast/src/item/item_use.rs#L24)
+Path of a types or methods to be imported. ([AST: UseTree](https://github.com/FuelLabs/sway/blob/v0.66.5/sway-ast/src/item/item_use.rs#L24))

 ![Rule use-tree](diagrams/use-tree.svg)